RohitZade/Rohit-Zade-devops-portfolio/README.md

 This repository showcases my hands-on learning, projects, and progress as I build a strong foundation in **DevOps, Cloud, and Automation**.

 About Me
-I am an aspiring **DevOps Engineer** with a strong interest in cloud technologies, automation, and modern infrastructure practices.
+With over one year of experience in the tech support domain, I have worked as an IoT Specialist, contributing to the design, development, and management of IoT-based solutions.
+My experience includes integrating hardware, software, and connectivity technologies to build intelligent systems that enable data collection, automation, and real-time decision-making to improve operational efficiency.

-I enjoy learning by building real-world projects and continuously improving my technical skills.
+Currently, I am an aspiring DevOps Engineer with a strong passion for cloud technologies, automation, and modern infrastructure practices.
+I actively learn by building real-world projects and continuously enhancing my technical skills to transition into a DevOps-focused role.

 Career Goal
 My goal is to **break into a DevOps / AWS Cloud role** where I can: